 Main Neighbourhoods

 Unlike many other cities, Oslo is not neatly divided into separate neighbourhoods or districts.
-For most visitors they will not venture much further than the city centre – with the Central Station to the east and the Royal Palace to the west – as this is where most accommodation and tourist attractions are located
+For most visitors they will not venture much further than the city centre – with the Central Station to the east and the Royal Palace to the west.
+This is where most accommodation and tourist attractions are located

 Central Oslo

-As mentioned above, the city centre is not a real neighbourhood as such but it is the core of the city.
-Most of the city’s hotels and restaurants can be found here, along with almost fifty museums and galleries and a handful of other attractions including the Akerhus Castle, the National Gallery and the Historical Museum.
+Again, the city centre is not a real neighbourhood as such but it is the core of the city.
+Most of the city’s hotels and restaurants can be found here, along with almost fifty museums and galleries.
+You also have a handful of other attractions including the Akerhus Castle, the National Gallery and the Historical Museum.

 The Old Town (or Gamlebyen)

-To the south of the Parliament Building (Stortinget) and Karl Johans Gate (the main pedestrian street through the centre of Oslo) is the old town, boasting plenty of authentic and atmospheric restaurants, along with the Old Town Hall and the Norwegian Resistance Museum.
+To the south of the Parliament Building (Stortinget) and Karl Johans Gate (the main pedestrian street through the centre of Oslo) is the old town.
+Here you will find plenty of authentic and atmospheric restaurants, along with the Old Town Hall and the Norwegian Resistance Museum.

 Aker Brygge

-Oslo’s newest neighbourhood is Aker Brygge, situated near the mouth of the Oslofjord in what used to be the city’s old wharf and shipbuilding area.
-Nowadays however, the area is filled with steel-and-glass buildings which house a great number of restaurants and shopping outlets, as well as theatres and cultural attractions, not to mention fancy apartments for such well-heeled owners as Diana Ross.
+Oslo’s newest neighbourhood is Aker Brygge.
+This is near the mouth of the Oslofjord in what used to be the city’s old wharf and shipbuilding area.
+Nowadays however, the area is filled with steel-and-glass buildings.
+These house a great number of restaurants and shopping outlets, as well as theatres and cultural attractions.
+Not to mention fancy apartments for such well-heeled owners as Diana Ross.

 The West End

-Just a 15 minute journey with public transport from the city centre, you will find yourself in #, a chic residential area which also boasts some of the city’s most luxurious hotels and dining establishments.
-The peacefulness of the area – yet a short commute – makes it an ideal place to escape the hustle and bustle of the crowded centre, although made up mostly of pleasant residential streets you will not find much in terms of attractions – but still worth a visit.
+Just a 15 minute journey with public transport from the city centre, you will find yourself a chic residential area which also boasts some of the city’s most luxurious hotels and dining establishments.
+The peacefulness of the area, yet a short commute, makes it an ideal place to escape the hustle and bustle of the crowded centre.
+It is made up mostly of pleasant residential streets, so you will not find much in terms of attractions.
+However, it is still worth a visit.

 Bygdøy Peninsula